Dreamlinerm/Shorts-TikToks-Scroll-enhanced/README.md

 ## Disclaimer

-Youtube is a trademark and the author of this addon is not affiliated with this company.
+TikTock, Shorts,Reels are trademarks and the author of this addon is not affiliated with these companies.